trzy/FasterRCNN/README.md

 In order to train the detector stage, Faster R-CNN needs to see a lot of examples.
 By putting too much trust into the RPN's judgment, I was excluding a huge number of proposals.
 And because all stages of Faster R-CNN are jointly trained, passing on boxes erroneously classified as background by the RPN still allows the detector stage to continue learning because labeling (see the function `FasterRCNNModel._label_proposals()` in both versions of my model) is decided independently of the RPN's predictions.

-**Takeaway lesson:** if your object detector is learning but seems to be struggling to achieve high precision, consider whether you are inadvertently limiting the amount of samples it is exposed to during training.
+**Takeaway Lesson:** If your object detector is learning but seems to be struggling to achieve high precision, consider whether you are inadvertently limiting the amount of samples it is exposed to during training.

 ### Anchor Label Quality

 Anchors are conceptually very simple but it is *very* easy to botch them.
 I rewrote my implementation several times and still got it wrong.
-I would not have discovered this had I not compared my anchor labels to those of other implementations.
+I would never have discovered this had I not compared my anchor labels to those of other implementations.
 One particularly nasty issue I encountered was that using double precision coordinates could adversely affect anchor labeling.
 Consider the two examples below.
 The green boxes are the ground truth object boxes and the yellow boxes are the anchors that overlap sufficiently with a ground truth box to be labeled as *object* anchors.
 Specifically, those anchors whose *intersection-over-union* (IoU) with a ground truth box is greater than or equal to 70% or, if no anchors meet this threshold, the highest scoring anchor(s).